 - Restriction from work-study positions while on probation.

 - Exclusion from participation in exchange, field-study, short-term field study, and any other courses offered through the global education office.
 Typically, students may apply for these educational opportunities while on probation; however their probationary status must end prior to the start date of the course.

 - Restriction from holding elected office in the Hampshire Student Union, as Student Trustees, and in other campus-wide committees.

 A suspension is a disciplinary status sanction issued for severe violations or after multiple violations of policy.
 Suspension lasts a specified length of time, as determined by the board or administrator hearing a particular case.
 A student is considered to not be in good disciplinary standing during the suspension period.
 Suspension becomes a permanent part of a student’s conduct record and is recorded on as student’s transcript as a withdrawal from the College.
 Suspension will result in notification to parents/legal guardian and College officials in compliance with FERPA regulations.

-In those cases where the Dean of Students Office determines that a student’s conduct or potential conduct presents a danger to themself or others, that student may be summarily denied access to the entire campus or specified portions of campus (i.e. residences) pending the Formal Conduct Process.
-Suspension may be imposed on an interim basis (for a period not to exceed 14 days) by action of the Dean of Student’s Office.
+In those cases where the dean of students office determines that a student’s conduct or potential conduct presents a danger to themself or others, that student may be issued interim administrative actions.

 An expulsion is a disciplinary status sanction issued for the most severe violations or after multiple violations of policy.
 The College severs its association with the individual permanently.
 The individual is not eligible for readmission.
 The individual will be permanently trespassed from the campus.
 Expulsion becomes a permanent part of a student’s conduct record and is recorded on a student’s transcript as a withdrawal from the College.
 Expulsion will result in notification to parents/legal guardian and College officials in compliance with FERPA regulations.